AustinMallar/Photoshop-Battles/README.md

 A Django web application where users can submit photos to be photoshopped by other users.
 Photoshops will be voted on to determine the winner.

-The publicly available URL for this project is http://add34812.ngrok.io/

 ## Authors

 * **Austin Mallar**